The following announcement was read to the congregation on January 26, 2020:

 In February of 2019, we convened the first pulpit committee meeting which consists of 7 members; Joe Agresta, Paul Anderson, Geoff Ekstein and John Stewart from the Elders; Marilyn Hannay representing the Missions Committee; Betty Bassett from the Deaconesses, and Steve Rowe from the Deacons.

 The pulpit committee met every Thursday evening.
 We started every meeting in prayer.
-We prayed for the process, we prayed for the church, we prayed for the applicants, we prayed for each other, but most of all we prayed that God would show us His choice for the man that would join us here at BCC.
-We came to pray that God would make His choice so clear to both His man and to us, that no one could doubt that he was God’s choice and not ours.
+We prayed for the process, we prayed for the church, we prayed for the applicants, we prayed for each other, but most of all we prayed that we would be able to discern God’s will for the man that He had already selected to join us here at BCC.
+We prayed that God would be directing the heart of this man, as He directed ours, and that no one could deny who God had appointed.

-In total, we received over 85 inquiries by email, job sites and phone calls.
+In total, we received nearly 100 inquiries by email, job sites and phone calls.
 All potential applicants were directed to apply through our website in order to be considered.
-Nearly 40 applicants completed this formal application process, which required submission of resume, sermon samples, testimony, references and answers to some basic questions including agreement with our statement of faith.
+Some 40 applicants completed this formal application process, which required submission of resume, sermon samples, testimony, references and answers to some basic questions including agreement with our Statement of Faith.

-When an application was received, Steve would catalog their submission and Marilyn would contact them and welcome them into the application process.
+When an application was received, Steve Rowe would catalog their submission and create a file, while Marilyn Hannay would email them and welcome them into the application process.
 We then met to prayerfully discuss and discern each and every applicant.
 Every applicant was reviewed by every member of the pulpit committee.
 No member of the pulpit committee had any more say than another.

 Sermons were listened to, resumes were reviewed, and testimonies read.
-Many applicants were declined after initial review for a number of reasons.
+Many applicants were declined after initial review.
 Several required more information for us to decide to proceed or not.
-Less than a dozen made it past the initial screening.
+About a dozen made it past the initial screening.
 Those who we moved forward past the initial screening, received an introductory phone call.
-A written questionnaire was then presented to these applicants asking 12 questions to get a better understanding of their vision for ministry.
+A questionnaire was then presented to these applicants asking for written responses to 12 questions to get a better understanding of their vision for ministry.

 Applicants whose vision aligned with BCC, progressed to a video call with all the members of the pulpit committee.
 This was a 90-minute opportunity to hear men share their hearts and for us to ask probing questions to discern if they would be a fit for BCC.
 If we believed that an applicant would be a fit, the next step was an elder-led doctrinal video call.

 The doctrinal video call, scheduled for two and a half hours, was specifically meant to go deeper into theological beliefs.
-Questions were prepared to help determine an applicant’s position on topics to determine alignment with our Statement of Faith.
+Questions were prepared to help determine an applicant’s position on topics to determine alignment with our Statement of Faith, and discern if there were any aberrant doctrinal positions.
 After ascertaining doctrinal alignment, a video call with the applicant and his wife was scheduled.
 This was to discuss, evaluate and ensure family support for the applicant’s call into ministry.

-Should an applicant meet these qualifications, a comprehensive review was conducted, reviewing all documentation and prayerfully discerning if more information was required.
+Should an applicant meet these qualifications, a comprehensive review was undertaken giving each member of the Pulpit Committee the freedom to ask any question or request more information from an applicant.
 Following the review, a visit to the applicant’s church would be scheduled for the purpose of seeing the applicant preach in person and see how he interacts with others.

-In order for an applicant to progress, the Pulpit Committee would present the applicant to the full Board of Elders.
-Upon agreement by the Elders, an invitation would be extended for the applicant to visit BCC, to ensure alignment with our church and our community.
-Following a successful visit, the Elders would extend an invitation for the applicant to formally candidate at BCC.
-The process would be concluded with the vote to affirm the candidate as Lead Pastor.
+Upon a successful visit to an applicant’s church, the Pulpit Committee would present the applicant to the full Board of Elders.
+The Elders would then extend an invitation for the applicant to make a secret visit BCC.
+This would be an opportunity for the applicant, Elders and Pulpit Committee to meet and prayerfully discern God’s leading.
+The Elders would then extend an invitation for the applicant to formally candidate at BCC.
+The process would conclude with a vote affirming the candidate as Lead Pastor.

+When we started this process nearly a year ago, none of us felt up to the task.
+None of us were confident that we had what was needed to come to a successful conclusion.
+And the truth is, as we stand here today, we didn’t have what it takes – but God always does.
 Our pulpit meetings were filled with laughter and love – love for Jesus, love for His church, love for the applicants, and love for one another.
-It has been a joyous time this past year.
+It has truly been a joyous time for all of us this past year.

 Andrew, Veronika, and their youngest son Nathan joined us last weekend.
-The Elders as well as the full Pulpit Committee had the privilege of spending some wonderful time with them.
-We all found ourselves growing expectant and excited about them having the opportunity to join us here at BCC.
+The Elders as well as the Pulpit Committee had the privilege of spending wonderful time with them.
+We all found ourselves growing expectant and excited about them joining us here at BCC.

 We are excited to announce that Andrew and Veronika, along with their children will be joining us next Sunday, February 2nd.
 Andrew will preach Sunday and they will be with us for the week, with Andrew preaching again on February 9th.
-Additionally, we have created a new page on our website to introduce Andrew and his family to you.
-There is the video introduction, background information, information from the pulpit committee as well as past sermons that Andrew has preached.
-I would encourage you to get to know him before he comes.
+We have created a new page on our website to introduce Andrew and his family to you.
+The tab is labeled “Candidate.”
+There you will find the video introduction, background information on Andrew and his family, information from the pulpit committee as well as past sermons that Andrew has preached.
+I would encourage you to get to know him before they join us next Sunday.

-During that week, there will be a number of opportunities to meet Andrew and his family.
+During that week, there will be several opportunities to meet Andrew and his family.
 Along with being available following the worship services, Andrew will join us for Prayer and Praise on Wednesday evening.
 We will also be hosting a church wide breakfast on Saturday February 8th.
 The full schedule is also available on the website.

 Our desire is that you have an opportunity to meet Andrew while he is here with us.
 In order to help facilitate questions that you may have, we have created a frequently asked questions section on the website.
 We have also created a form and encourage you to submit questions on our website so that they may be answered at the breakfast on February 8th.

-We will conclude Andrew’s week with us with a church meeting on February 9th at 12:30 to vote on the call of Andrew Watkins as Lead Pastor.
+We will conclude Andrew’s week with us with a church meeting on February 9th at noon to affirm the call of Andrew Watkins as Lead Pastor.
 The Elders have determined the process for this meeting, information for which is available on our website.
 Printed copies will also be available along with the ballots beginning next Sunday.